 Kevin McKee is a student in the Psychiatric, Behavioral, and Statistical Genetics (PBSG) PhD program.
 He has been interested in psychiatry and psychology for as long as he can remember, with particular interests in psychometrics and statistics.
 Accordingly, he majored in psychology at VCU and, upon graduation, he applied for a research assistant position in the psychiatry department here at VCU.
 However, in a serendipitous turn of events, the interviewer ...Continue reading →

 Robert Kirkpatrick, Ph.D. is a post-doctoral fellow at the Virginia Institute for Psychiatric and Behavioral Genetics.
 He first became interested in the field of psychiatric and behavioral genetics while earning his undergraduate degree at Goucher College, where he was intrigued by individual differences in cognitive ability.
 These interests led him to earn his PhD in personality, individual differences, and behavioral genetics at the University of Minnesota.
-During his time there, he developed a strong ...Continue reading →
+During his time there, he ...Continue reading →